neicnordic/neic.no/_posts/2017-01-02-kine-nordstokka-new-administrative-area-coordinator.md

 ---
 title:  "Kine Nordstokkå new NeIC coordinator"
 summary: "Kine will work at the NeIC secretariat in Oslo to coordinate and support the growing portfolio of projects and NeIC team across the Nordic region."
-photo:  "{% include baseurl %}/assets/images/news/kine.jpg"
+photo: "/assets/images/news/kine.jpg"
 ---

 Kine Nordstokkå new coordinator for NeIC